-If a financial aid recipient withdraws from all classes or is administratively withdrawn before the completion of a term, a Return of Title IV (R2T4) calculation is performed.
-Luther Rice uses a payment period in an R2T4 calculation and the withdrawal date used in the calculation is the date of the student's last academic attendance.
-The school determined withdrawal date for the student may differ depending upon the withdrawal type (Official or Unofficial).
-Dates used in an R2T4 calculation may differ from withdrawal dates posted on Luther Rice records because an R2T4 calculation uses the last date of academic attendance whereas the institution may use an official or unofficial withdrawal date as the final grade date.
+If a financial aid recipient establishes attendance in at least one class during the term and withdraws or is administratively withdrawn from all classes before completing the term, a Return of Title IV (R2T4) calculation will be performed.
+Luther Rice uses a payment period in an R2T4 calculation, and the withdrawal date used in the calculation is the date of the student's last academic activity.
+The school-determined withdrawal date for the student may differ depending upon the withdrawal type (Official or Unofficial).
+Dates used in an R2T4 calculation may differ from withdrawal dates posted on Luther Rice records because an R2T4 calculation uses the last date of academic activity whereas the institution may use an official or unofficial withdrawal date as the final grade date.

-If a student withdraws and does not earn the funds that were already disbursed, Luther Rice returns the funds on the student's behalf for the appropriate governmental aid program.
+If a student withdraws or is administratively withdrawn and does not earn the funds that were already disbursed, Luther Rice returns the funds on the student's behalf for the appropriate governmental aid program.
 The order of funds returned is unsubsidized loans, subsidized loans, Pell Grant, FSEOG.
 Luther Rice applies the balance of the returned aid onto the student's account and uses any refunded tuition on the student's account to pay toward a balance due.
 The student may view his account and any corresponding balance/credit online.
 The Financial Aid Office emails Exit Counseling to the student's personal email address.